uxdxdev/uxdxdev.github.io/content/blog/pure-vs-deterministic/index.md

 hardToTestFunction(5, 7) // 89
 hardToTestFunction(5, 7) // 173
 ```
 When the result of a function is not strictly determined by the inputs, it is nondeterministic, and therefore not pure.
 In the example above, the result returned by the function is affected by the value of `variableX` and this will change with each new invocation.
-The value in `variableX` could also be changed by another part of the system, which may change returned result.
+The value in `variableX` could also be changed by another part of the system, which may change the returned result.

 ## Testing